rocket-pool/old.docs.rocketpool.net/src/guides/node/install-modes.md

 The hybrid configuration is well-suited for users that are interested in running a Rocket Pool node, but already have their own ETH1 and/or ETH2 clients running for other purposes (for example, because they're already solo-staking).

-In this mode, Rocket Pool will deploy Docker containers for its own processes and for an ETH2 validator, but will ignore the ETH1 and ETH2 client containers for whichever external clients you already run and maintain.
+In this mode, Rocket Pool will deploy Docker containers for its own processes and for an ETH2 validator but will ignore the ETH1 and ETH2 client containers for whichever external clients you already run and maintain.
 As Rocket Pool will be creating and maintaining new validator keys for each of your node's minipools, it is important that it runs its own ETH2 validator client.

 When using this configuration, the Smartnode will use the following Docker containers (which were described above):